shankal17/GAN-Experiments-PyTorch/README.md

 pip install -r /path/to/requirements.txt
 ```

-Now you can change the network architectures, change the function to embedd, hyperparameters, really anything that you want!
+Now you can change the network architectures, the function to embed, hyperparameters, or really anything that you want!
 Running the actual experiment can be done in [Simple_GAN_Experiments.ipynb](https://github.com/shankal17/GAN-Experiments-PyTorch/blob/main/Simple_GAN_Experiments.ipynb).